 I paint an image that illustrates a series of thoughts, feelings, beliefs, a personality, something that is hard to sum up in a few words.
-I have painted my happiness, my business plan, even a life guide to help me in making life decisions.
+I have painted people’s personal dreams, visions, prayers,

 |My happiness mixed media by Rachael Shores|